DevSilv/DevSilv.github.io/archive/2018/07/10/2018-07-10-my-versioning-system.md

 ---
 layout: post
-title: "the versioning system of my articles"
+title: "The versioning system of my articles"
 date: 2018-07-10
-tags: programming
+tags: Development
 ---

 this article describes what is the versioning system that i apply to my articles.